Sales tax payable

 Cash [Cr.]

-The above journal entry reduces the balance of sales tax payable account and the balance of cash account by the same amount.
+The above journal entry reduces the balance of both sales tax payable account and cash account by the same amount.

 Example